HL7/fhir-exchange-routing-ig/input/pages/specification.md

 - paired with metadata passed in the HTTP header's `X-Destination` parameter.

 The intermediary bases routing on the value passed in the `X-Destination` parameter.

 <p></p>

+NOTE: In order to fulfill this guide's requirement that references to the destination's base service address match its public FHIR service base address, the X-Destination parameter value must somehow be captured alongside the service URL in FHIR elements (e.g., in an `.endpoint` or `Bundle.entry.fullURL` element).

+This guide's preliminary approach is to represent the X-Destination in an extension on the element containing the service base URL.

+<p></p>